• Skip to main content

 How to reheat or use leftovers?

 Just reheat each roll for about 15 seconds in the microwave.
-If you heat too much the icing will melt off.
+If you heat it longer, the icing will melt off.

 • Easy Red Velvet Crinkle Cookies